CT scan

 A computed tomography (CT) scan is a diagnostic imaging procedure that uses X-ray and computer software to create detailed images of inside your body.
 It is sometimes also known as a CAT scan.

 You may need to have an injection of a special dye called contrast medium.
 This helps to show up certain organs or blood vessels more clearly.
 The contrast is injected into a vein, usually in your hand or arm.
 This can cause a warm, flushing feeling but this passes quickly.
+If this is required, the radiographer will explain the purpose of why this is needed and thoroughly check you are safe to have this.

 During the scan, you’ll lie on a table that moves backwards or forwards slowly.

-The radiographer may ask you to breathe in, breathe out and/or hold your breath during the scan.
+The radiographer may ask you to breathe in, breathe out, and/or hold your breath during the scan.
 For the rest of the time, you must lie very still.

 If you get claustrophobic, make sure you let your doctor or radiographer know beforehand.
 We’ll do everything we can to make you as comfortable as possible during the scan.
-You may be able to have a sedative to help you relax if necessary.

-Depending on the area of your body being scanned, you may need to change into a hospital gown and remove jewellery, piercings, hair accessories, hearing aids, watches and dentures.
+Depending on the area of your body being scanned, you may need to change into a hospital gown and remove jewellery, piercings, hair accessories, hearing aids, watches, and dentures.

 You can go home after your scan when you feel ready.
-If you’ve been injected with a contrast medium, you should wait at least 15 minutes before leaving the department.
+If you’ve been injected with a contrast medium, you should wait at least 15 minutes before leaving the department

 A radiologist will look at your scans and write a report.
 This will be sent to the doctor who referred you for the scan, usually within 24 to 48 hours.
 They will discuss the results with you at your next appointment.